 Proper disposal method for a clutch is to remove the clutch is after 48 hours of being laid, put it into a Ziploc bag and place it in the freezer for 24 hours.
 After 24 hours in the freezer, keep it in the Ziploc bag and smash the clutch into a fine powder.
 Then you can add the powder back into the water as a calcium source or trash the powder.

-Aquatic Snail Protein & Calcium Supplements
+Aquatic Inverts Protein & Calcium Supplements

 Snail Cookies, Mixed Calcium Chips, MSG Snello Premix, & So Much More Available.

-Code GUARDIANS For 25% Off Your Order
+Code GUARDIAN For 15% Off Your Order